tannershimanek/cs4230-software-testing/README.md

 # Welcome to WeCheatEm' Bank!

-'WeCheatEm Bank' provides users with a banking simulation experience.
+WeCheatEm' Bank provides users with a banking simulation experience.
 It allows users to interact with a variety of banking operations in order to manage customer loans and savings accounts.